DionysusBenstein/finmon-api/README.md

 ### PATH

 > GET /{bank}/transactions/{account}/{from}/{to}
+****

 ### DESCRIPTION
 Get transactions list in {bank} (for instance 'mono') for time from {from} to {to} Unix time format.
-Maximum time for which it is possible to receive a statement 31 days + 1 hour (2682000 seconds) Limit on the use of the function no more than once every 60 seconds.
+Maximum time for which it is possible to receive a statement 31 days + 1 hour (2682000 seconds).
+Limit on the use of the function no more than once every 60 seconds.

 Response Example (200 OK)
 ``` json